Job Market Paper

 The Cost of Complexity: How Communication Frictions Affect Patient Mortality (latest version here)

 This paper examines how the complexity of medical discharge instructions influences patient mortality.
-Using data on 239,878 hospital admissions from a large U.S. academic medical center, I measure textual complexity on a standard readability scale where higher values indicate greater difficulty.
-A one-standard-deviation increase in complexity is associated with a 0.15 percentage point rise in 28-day mortality, representing an 8.7 percent increase relative to the baseline rate.
-Moving from the 25th to the 75th percentile of complexity generates a 0.18 percentage point increase.
-In contrast, I find no significant effects on in-system hospital readmissions and emergency department visits.
-The mortality effects are highly heterogeneous and concentrated among patients requiring intensive self-management, particularly those with heart failure.
-Importantly, the association persists even within subsamples of notes containing identical self-care instructions, demonstrating that the effect operates beyond pure task assignment.
-These findings identify communication clarity as a modifiable input in the health production function that can improve post-discharge survival.
+Using data on 239,878 hospital admissions from a large U.S. academic medical center, I measure textual complexity using standard readability metrics.
+A one-standard-deviation increase in complexity is associated with a 0.14 percentage point rise in 28-day mortality, representing an 8.7% increase relative to the baseline rate.
+Associations are highly heterogeneous and concentrated among patients requiring intensive self-management: for heart failure patients, the association is nearly ten times larger.
+The pattern persists within subsamples of notes containing identical self-care instructions, demonstrating that linguistic framing matters beyond task assignment.
+By leveraging unstructured clinical text, I measure communication quality, an input in the health production function that has remained largely unobservable in administrative data.
+The magnitude of the mortality association is comparable to estimates from Medicare eligibility or increased hospital spending, suggesting that interventions to simplify discharge instructions could yield substantial health benefits at low cost.

 Testing identification in mediation and dynamic treatment models (with Martin Huber and Lukas Laffers) - arXiv Preprint